 Anime & Manga

 Spirit in Soul Eater desperately tries to get the respect and love of his daughter, who sympathizes with her mother over him in their divorce.
 Whenever he saves her life his internal monologue always shows that he hopes Maka can see how cool he's being.
+Maka appreciates his efforts, but is reluctant to tell him that thanks to her continued animosity towards him.

 In Tiger & Bunny, the only person who Kotetsu really cares about winning the respect and approval of is his daughter, Kaede.
 Later on, Barnaby starts feeling this way in respects to Kotetsu.